mariankapisinsky/node-async-pam/integration/INTEGRATION.md

 Edit it to needs and taste, but do *not* delete included scripts, the form, and #status and #messages elements.

-The login.js file contain the client-side JavaScript code for the login page.
+The login.js file contains the client-side JavaScript code for the login page.
 Only edit window.location.href path and the WebSocket server address.

 Just include these files to a web application.